pramnora/python/library/turtle/shapes/shapes.md

 The only difficulty I'm having, at the moment, is...;
 the output screen appears only for a short while...just merely 1 or 2 seconds;
 then, completely disappears...;
-so, I cannot get the 'enjoy' seeing the program output for too very long...?!
+so, I cannot get to 'enjoy' seeing the program output for too very long...?!
 I will try and Google how to fix this...???

 I found the answer to the above question inside of this 'stackoverflow' article: